top of page

 For every week your child fills in their chart, they will earn one entry into the draw.

-Send a photo of your child's star chart (preferably with your child too) to solveig@livenaturally.org.uk
+Send a photo of your child's star chart (preferably with your child too) to solveig@livenaturally.org.uk or

 Healthy Eating Guidelines